Dai-Wenhan/dai-wenhan.github.io/index.md

 ## Recent Updates

-1. This semester I work on geometry of Shimura varieties mod _p_, as well as arithmetic applications of Shimura varieties of abelian type.
+1. This semester I work on geometry of Shimura varieties mod _p_ and perfectoid geometry of infinite-level Shimura varieties.
-2. I will work as the teaching assistant for Algebraic Number Theory II (Lecturer: Koji Shimizu).
+2. I will work as the teaching assistant for [Algebraic Number Theory 2](./ANT2-2023Fall/ANT2-2023Fall.md) (Lecturer: Koji Shimizu).

 ### Ongoing/Upcoming Events